 - Ramp up digital delivery.
 Encourage apps and other mobile tools and services.
 Boost the capacity for online transactions and digital interactions.
 Innovate means delivering your product or aspects of it online.
 However, even if you enable digital options, understand that some people will always need to hear an empathetic human voice, especially now.
 So be prepared to offer it.

 - Optimize the marketing budget.
 To prioritize the spending, all the Organizational functions will be called on.
 Try to avoid across-the-board cuts.
 Rather, look for ways to drive efficiency like looking for overlap in an agency for marketing technology contracts.
 Also to reduce or postpone obligations that won’t bring value in the current environment.

 Companies will have an opportunity to increase adoption and maintain these customer relationships even after the crisis if they make this shift to digital and deliver superior experiences.

 The next three to six months will bring many societal changes that trickle right down to the marketing plan.
 Use the best-, worst- and moderate-case scenarios to anticipate possible and certain changes and take alternative actions.
 Some areas of focus include:

 - Event-based programs.
 Limitations on large gatherings are cutting into the businesses that serve these events and the marketers that theme their campaigns around them.
-Create alternative marketing ideas now for physical events planned for spring and summer, for example, Sports events may move to streaming delivery; conference expos may move online, and so on.
+Create alternative marketing ideas now for physical events planned for spring and summer, for example, Sports events may move to stream delivery; conference expos may move online, and so on.